ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

 Here, we use the [schema:SearchAction](https://schema.org/SearchAction) type becuase it lets you define the template parameters and HTTP methods so that machines can build user interfaces to collect those query parameters and actuate a request to provide the user what they are looking for.
+Adding 'WebAPI' as an additional type will make the access approach more explicit,and also adds properties to specify serviceType and a link to a service description document like OpenAPI/Swagger or OGC getCapabilities.

 Note that the schema:SearchAction object also includes a [schema:result](https://schema.org/result) property that can be used to provide information about the encoding format of the WebAPI response, and a [schema:object](https://schema.org/object) property that can be used to provide a more detailed description of the data type for the WebAPI response.
 A more detailed description of an API would be like this (elipses ... indicate where some of the template property specifications are omitted for brevity) :